skycoin/cx/README.md

 As an alternative, you could clone into this repository and run cx.sh in a terminal.

+### Windows

+Windows is still a nuisance when trying to provide an easy solution to install CX.
+The Windows version of this solution would be to manually download the provided [batch script](https://github.com/skycoin/cx/blob/master/cx.bat) (which is similar to the bash script for *nix systems described above), and run it in a terminal.

 ## Installing CX - Method 2: The "not so easy, but still easy" Solution